WasiqB/coteafs-appium/README.md

 # coteafs-appium
 This is an easy to use Mobile Automation Framework build on top of Appium.
 It is completely configurable thru the config file.
 It can be used to test native Mobile app for iOS and Android platform.
 This framework introduces AOM (Activity Object Model) concept similar to Page Object Model and promotes fluent coding style.
-Main aim behind this framework is to minimize the line of codes needed to write tests as all the heavy weight lifting is done by the framework itself.
+Main aim behind this framework is to minimize the line of codes that is needed to write tests as all of the heavy weight lifting is done by the framework itself.
+Also, it is possible to do Automation with multiple devices in a single test if needed.

 # Usage
 You need to use following in your pom.xml in order to use this framework.